wilsonte-umich/HiFiRe3/README.md

 ### Workflow sequence

-HiFiRe3 has a few _pipelines_ and associated _actions_ with descriptive names, listed here in execution order:
+HiFiRe3 has a _pipelines_ and associated _actions_ with descriptive names, listed here in execution order:
 - `prepare genome` (where `prepare` is the _pipeline_ and `genome` is the _action_)
 - `basecall PacBio|ONT`